vdegenne/esm-paths-not-working/README.md

 ### [2] - Another issue is that when paths contain a slash in the suggestion, selecting it will break (remove) the base dirname:

+in Neovim:
 <img src="https://raw.githubusercontent.com/vdegenne/esm-paths-not-working/refs/heads/main/paths_broken_screencast.gif" />

+in VSCode (the paths are not even suggested...)

 ### Files of interest: